Nate Fish: World Baseball Classic

 Fish was the bullpen catcher and coach for Team Israel at the 2013 World Baseball Classic in Jupiter, Florida.
 Team Israel beat Spain and South Africa, but lost in the finals to Spain and did not qualify for the 2013 WBC.

 In 2016, Fish was on the coaching staff for Israel at the 2017 World Baseball Classic qualifier in Brooklyn, New York.
 Team Israel beat Great Britain and Brazil to qualify for the 2017 World Baseball Classic.
 In March 2017 he returned in the same role in the main tournament.
 He was Team Israel's first base coach in the 2017 World Baseball Classic in South Korea and Japan.

+2020 Olympic Games

+Fish was 3rd base coach of the Israel team that finished 5th at the 2020 Olympic Games.

 Other Israel activities

 In 2007, Fish played third base for the Tel Aviv Lightning in the only year of the Israel Baseball League.
 He hit .347 and won the gold glove award for the best defensive infielder in the league.
 He was also one of the subjects of the award-winning film Holy Land Hardball, about the league.

 From 2013 to 2016, Fish lived in Israel and worked as the national director for the Israel Association of Baseball.
 He made aliyah in 2013 to accept the position, and spent his time visiting Israeli schools to introduce kids to baseball.

 While serving as director for Israel Baseball, Fish co-founded the program Baseball Le’Kulam (Baseball for All) to bring Arab and Jewish kids in Israel together.
 Baseball Le'Kulam was featured during the 2016 AIPAC conference in Washington DC.